Singapore Sling (1990 film)

 Singapore Sling: The Man Who Loved a Corpse (Singapore Sling: Ο Άνθρωπος που Αγάπησε ένα Πτώμα, tr.
 Singapore Sling: O Ánthropos pou Agápise éna Ptóma) is a 1990 Greek black and white horror underground art film directed by Nikos Nikolaidis and regarded as his magnum opus.
-Considered a difficult film to label while still managing to develop something of a cult following throughout the years nonetheless, it was shot in a bizarre manner somewhat resembling film noir or neo-noir and black comedy as well as the exploitation, thriller, and crime genres mixed with some elements of eroticism and horror with sex being used as a power game and received a theatrical release in Greece on 6 December 1990.
+Considered a difficult film to label while still managing to develop something of a cult following throughout the years nonetheless, it was shot in a bizarre manner somewhat resembling film noir or neo-noir and black comedy as well as the exploitation, thriller, and crime genres mixed with some elements of eroticism and horror with sex being used as a power game.
+It received a theatrical release in Greece on 6 December 1990.

-Despite Nikolaidis' career as a film director in his home country which stretches to the early 1960s he was almost entirely unknown outside Greece before the early 1990s and is still less known outside it.
-It was only with this film, which has immediately achieved cult status, that international fame came to him and it probably still remains the film for which he is best known today.
+Although Nikolaidis had worked as a film director in his home country since the early 1960s, he was almost entirely unknown outside Greece.
+It was only with this film, which immediately achieved cult status, that international fame came to him; it remains the film for which he is best known.
 In March 2024, Vinegar Syndrome released the film on Blu-ray.
 The film was officially selected for screening at the Rimini Film Festival.

 Plot

-Two mentally ill women who are clearly suffering from not otherwise specified delusional disorders, a mother and a (grown) daughter, live together in a secluded mansion.
-They are in a relationship and both are recognised for their beauty.
+A mother and a (grown) daughter live together in a secluded mansion.
 They spend their days playing perverse BDSM-related incestuous games in memory of their sadistic patriarch who, when he was still alive, raped his daughter when she was eleven, murdered several servants, and is now a mummified corpse with which the daughter is shown having sex.
 They occasionally kill their servants and bury their bodies in the garden.

-When first glimpsed the psychotic mother-daughter protagonists, half-dressed, are burying their disemboweled chauffeur into a pit, they have just finished to dig in their backyard on a dark and stormy night with thunder and heavy rain.
-They lay down their shovels and drag out of the bushes, his fresh corpse.
+When first glimpsed, the psychotic mother-daughter protagonists, half-dressed, are burying their disemboweled chauffeur in a pit they have dug in their backyard on a night with thunder and heavy rain.
+They lay down their shovels and drag his fresh corpse out of the bushes.
 He was killed in one of their usual games combining incestuous sex with murder.
 Shortly after this and at first unnoticed by the two women, a lovesick detective pulls his car up to the residence.
-He is suffering from a painful bullet wound and an equally painful yearning to track down Laura, his long-missing beloved for whom he has been searching for three years and about whom it is known that she has visited the area.
-What he does not yet know is that he has stumbled onto the lair of two profoundly insane women who have already lured Laura into their home and brutally killed her.
-It is also revealed that the daughter is physically very similar to Laura and is desperately looking for a man's companionship.
+He is suffering from a painful bullet wound and an equally painful yearning to track down Laura, his beloved for whom he has been searching for three years and who is known to have visited the area.
+It is revealed that the daughter is physically very similar to Laura.